phronmophobic/treemap-clj/markdown/treemaps-are-awesome.md

 ## Types

-One of the most obvious improvements is to paint the background of each rectangle with the type of the data it represents.
+One of the more obvious improvements is to paint the background of each rectangle with the type of the data it represents.
 Here's what that looks like:

 ![Type Background](images/type-background.png)